azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 This group contains only two checkboxes, used to invert de *x* or *y* component of the normal vector respectively.
-This is used in case you want the final effect look like a *bump* or a *sink*.
+This is used in case you want the final effect looks like a *bump* or a *sink*.

 .. note::
-   Some engines or tools (like Godot) use down direction as possitive y.
+   Some engines or tools (like Godot) use down direction as positive y.
    For normal maps to work correctly on them, you need to check *Invert y* control.
-Right now is the only way to achieve it, although in near future there will be a on-export option for this.
+Right now is the only way to achieve it, although shortly there will be an on-export option for this.

 .. figure:: img/axis-invert-map.gif